damionx7/Zettel-Notes-Documentation/index.md

 -  Share Web page URL to create new markdown note
 -  Share Notes
 -  MD / TXT / ORG file support

+## ZETTELKASTEN FEATURES

+- Show Note Back-links
+- Wiki style links between notes
+- type [[ to show note dialog and select to insert markdown link for the note
+- Tags
+  - Tags are denoted by #tag or specifying tag in yaml
+  - type ## or #? to show tags search dialog
+- Authors
+  - Authors are denoted by @author or specifying author in yaml
+  - type @@ to show author search dialog
+- Extract new note while editing

 ## MARKDOWN FEATURES